 1> the measured RSRP is larger than or equal to the minimum RSRP threshold configured in cb-Msg3-MinRSRP-Threshold (cb-Msg3-MinRSRP-Threshold-NB in NB-IoT);

-1> the size of the resulting MAC PDU including the total UL data is expected to be smaller than or equal to the TBS signalled in cb-Msg3-TBS (cb-Msg3-TBS-NB in NB-IoT).
+1> the size of the resulting MAC PDU including the total UL data is expected to be smaller than or equal to the TBS configured for CB-Msg3-EDT.

 NOTE 1: Upper layers request or resume an RRC connection.
 The interaction with NAS is up to UE implementation.